angarsky/diveintopython/learn/date/datetime.md

 Next, we create a `pytz.timezone` object representing the local timezone (America/New_York), and then use the `astimezone()` method to convert the UTC datetime object to the local timezone.
 Finally, we print out the local datetime.

-## Datetime Module & Timedelta Class
+## DateTime Module and Timedelta Class

 The `datetime` module in Python provides various classes for working with dates, times, and time intervals.
 One of the classes available in the module is `timedelta`, which represents a duration or difference between two dates or times.